habanoz/dune-reward-distributor/readme.md

 ## Dune Reward Distributor
-TRD is a software for distributing baking rewards with delegators.
+DRD is a software for distributing baking rewards with delegators.
 This is not a script but a full scale application which can run in the background all the time.
 It can track cycles and make payments.
 It does not have to be used as a service, It can also be used interactively.

-TRD supports complex payments, pays in batches, provides two back ends for calculations: rpc and tzcan.
+DRD supports complex payments, pays in batches, provides two back ends for calculations: rpc and tzcan.
 Developped and tested extensively by the community.
 For more information please check following article.

 https://medium.com/@huseyinabanox/tezos-reward-distributor-e6588c4d27e7

-## TRD Art Work
-https://github.com/habanoz/trd-art contains logo images.
-If you are using TRD and want to let everybody know about it, feel free to place them in your website.

 ### Requirements and Setup: